buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/contract.md

 ```

 :::note
 When dealing with _big numbers_, the library uses the same one used by the Hedera SDK: [bignumber.js](https://github.com/MikeMcl/bignumber.js/).
-This is intentional since one of the core design principles of Strato's API is to try to mimic as close as possible Hedera's own SDK return types.
+This is intentional since one of the core design principles of Venin's API is to try to mimic as close as possible Hedera's own SDK return types.

 I say _as close as possible_ to allow for specially thought-of exceptions backed-up by common sense reasoning where the benefit in doing things in another way would be greater then following 1-to-1 with Hedera's SDK.

 One such exception has to do with returning `bytes` from a method.
-While Hedera would just return a hex-encoded string of those bytes, as of `v0.7.5`, Strato returns a managed bytes collection (eg `Uint8Array`) of bytes.
+While Hedera would just return a hex-encoded string of those bytes, as of `v0.7.5`, Venin returns a managed bytes collection (eg `Uint8Array`) of bytes.
 :::

 #### Dealing with events